Private VS Public WHOIS Data? How It Impacts SEO?

 What is WHOIS Data?

-Every year thousands of organisation, businesses & Individuals creates their online entity in the form of Websites, social media profiles, etc. For creating a website, the first step is registering your domain: while registering the domain each individual has to compulsory provide their unique and personal information like name, contact number, address etc. This information is referred as WHOIS data information.
+Every year thousands of organisation, businesses & Individuals create their online entity in the form of Websites, social media profiles, etc. For creating a website, the first step is registering your domain: while registering the domain each individual has to compulsory provide their unique and personal information like name, contact number, address etc. This information is referred to as WHOIS data information.
 Your registrar asks you to fill all the required personal information under ICANN

 The Internet Corporation for Assigned Names and Numbers (ICANN) is a non-profit organization responsible for coordinating the maintenance and procedures of several databases related to the namespaces of the Internet, ensuring the network’s stable and secure operation.

 An individual or legal entity wishing to register a domain name under a generic top-level domain (“gTLD”) may do so by using an ICANN-accredited registrar.

 There are many tools available that allow you to get the information of a particular domain.

 While registering and entering your personal Information you have an option of keeping your WHOIS data public or private.

 If you have used the above websites to get information about a domain, you might have noticed that it gives out way too much personal information(like contact number & address) which is accessible to anyone who is looking up to that domain.

 So, It makes sense to question, whether to keep the WHOIS data public or private

 Should we Keep WHOIS data Private or Public?